Hilde Meisel: Secret mission to Switzerland

-Shortly thereafter, Meisel and Beyer traveled to the Ticino Alps near Intragna, Switzerland.
-The Bertholets maintained a weekend home there, called "Al Forno", which was used by emigrants as a residence.
-In autumn 1944, Zwangsarbeiter (forced laborers) began trying to escape Germany by swimming their way to Switzerland, so the Germans, attempting to stanch the escape route, sealed off the border to Switzerland.
+René Bertholet brought Hilda Monte and Anna Beyer to the Ticino Alps near Intragna, Switzerland.
+In the Centovalli valley, the Bertholets maintained a couple of old farmhouses, named "Al Forno", which were used to hide a number of militants waiting to be infiltrated into Germany.
+Another part of the waiting period was spent in Zurich.

-Near the end of the war, Meisel, Beyer, Hanna Bertholet and Anne Kapius received an invitation from the American headquarters in Bern to discuss returning to Germany to engage in acts of sabotage, but they declined.
+Near the end of the war, Meisel, Beyer, Hanna Bertholet and Änne Kappius received an invitation from the American headquarters in Bern to discuss returning to Germany to engage in acts of sabotage, but they declined.
 A little later, Meisel made contact with Karl Gerold, who later became editor of the Frankfurter Rundschau, to establish links with Austrian resistance groups from Ticino.

-On 17 April 1945, while trying to cross the border illegally from German-occupied Austria into Liechtenstein, Meisel was shot when she made a dash for the frontier at Tisis near Feldkirch.
+On 17 April 1945, while trying to cross the border illegally from German-occupied Austria into Liechtenstein, Monte was shot when she made a dash for the frontier at Tisis near Feldkirch.
 Shot in the thigh, she bled to death while still on the border.
+According to Nora Platiel’s account from July 1945, Hilda Monte was fully aware of the risks she was taking: “Why on earth should I spare myself?” she reportedly asked during a conversation a few weeks earlier.